nschoe/nschoeslabs/articles/2017-01-28-Docker-Taming-the-Beast-Part-4.md

 Let us recap _briefly_ what we have seen about Volumes, so that it serves as a reminder when you seek something.

 Images are basically a set of read-only layers, which correspond to Dockerfile statements and represent individual increments (installing programs, creating directories, files, etc.) from a base image.
 When we have an image, instantiating a container from it is as simple as---and as fast as---creating a new layer, with  read-write permissions and stacking it on top of the image layers.
 From here on, everything you do inside a container is recorded in this container's RW layer.
-This is great because it makes containers _so cheap_ you can instantiate hundreds of them in the blink of an eye, but the cons are that when you destroy the container, you loose everything (because destroying a container is simply a matter of destroying the container's RW layer), and thus, this mechanism is ill-fitted to store permanent data, such as the data from log files or from a database.
+This is great because it makes containers _so cheap_ you can instantiate hundreds of them in the blink of an eye, but the cons are that when you destroy the container, you lose everything (because destroying a container is simply a matter of destroying the container's RW layer), and thus, this mechanism is ill-fitted to store permanent data, such as the data from log files or from a database.

 Then we discovered the Docker Volumes, which are a mechanism to _bypass_ the unionFS.
 When you create a Volume and mount it inside a container's path, every operations that is done at this mounpoint will **not** be recorded in the container's RW layer, instead it will be recorded straight on the host's disk, in a special, docker-specific, root-protected location (`/var/lib/docker/volumes/` by default).
 The advantage of this is that when you destroy the container, the data inside the volume remain on disk, this is called _making data persistent_.
 The cons of this is that it's easy to forget about a Volume after the container(s) that use it is (are) deleted, and it can end up taking a lot of space on your hard drive---but this is where the `docker volume prune` command becomes useful.